Aimee Mann: Songwriting

-Mann's first instrument was the bass guitar; she played bass in the Young Snakes, 'Til Tuesday and the Both.
-She generally plays acoustic guitar for her solo shows, finding it "more convenient", with her producer Paul Bryan on bass.
-On her first solo albums, Mann and Jon Brion created a sound the Stereogum writer Doug Bleggi called "LA alternative".
-The style was associated with turn-of-the-century alternative acts such as Fiona Apple, Elliott Smith, Rufus Wainwright and Eels, all of whom worked with Brion in the 1990s.
-In 2006, NPR named Mann one of the ten greatest living songwriters.
+Mann played the bass guitar with the Young Snakes, 'Til Tuesday and the Both.
+For her own shows, she generally plays acoustic guitar, finding it "more convenient".
+On her first solo albums, Mann and the producer Jon Brion created a sound the Stereogum writer Doug Bleggi called "LA alternative".
+The style is associated with turn-of-the-century alternative acts such as Fiona Apple, Elliott Smith, Rufus Wainwright and Eels, all of whom worked with Brion in the 1990s.
+Several of Mann's later albums were produced by Paul Bryan.